GreenNugget/Git_Practice/README.md

 ## Practice Repository

-Hi, my name is Naomi!
+Hi, my name is Izé and I like muffins <3 !